-An accomplished art director, producer and screenwriter from China, Bihong Margaret Sha has traveled extensively through Asia, Europe and the United States and strives to create a platform for international artists around the world through her work as chair of the Hollywood International Women Arts Alliance.
-Currently, she and her team are organizing an international film festival with a focus on women artists for this coming November alongside the regular artists’ workshops they run.
-Looking toward the future, she hopes to build up a school within the Hollywood International Women Arts Alliance.
+Ms. Sha has also built a platform for artists from around the world through her work as chair of the Hollywood International Women Arts Alliance (IWAA).
+Currently, she and her team are organizing the second Hollywood IWAA International Film Festival, which will focus on female artists and woman-themed films alongside the regular artists’ workshops they run.
+Looking toward the future, Ms. Sha hopes to build up an international art college within the Hollywood International Women Arts Alliance.

-Ms. Sha has published numerous works of poetry and fiction, including the novel “Homelessness,” which was published in 2000.
+Ms. Sha has published numerous works of poetry and fiction, including the novel “The Wandering Soul,” which was published in 2000.
 For the past few years, she has been working on a novel about the last hundred years of national history.
-She maintains professional affiliation with the China Writers Association and the Television Directors Association in an effort to remain up to date with developments in her field.
+She maintains professional affiliation with the Hollywood Filmmaker Masters, the China Writers Association and the Television Drama Directors Association in an effort to remain up to date with developments in her field.

 Driven to make a difference in the lives of others, Ms. Sha has been involved with a number of charitable endeavors as well.
 She is active with the ONE Foundation, where she provides clothing and food for children who have lost their parents.
 The organization also helps to provide care to the elderly and financial support to poorer populations.
 She also ran yearly charitable efforts to provide school supplies to schools and orphanages in Tibet as well.